How to create a website

 All websites consist of files that contain your blog posts, images, and videos; this is your content.
-Web hosting (or your website host) is simply an account you set up with a company to “host” your content.
+Web hosting (or your web host) is simply an account you set up with a company to “host” your content.
 In other words, you are paying them for the physical computer space on which to store your files and to make them available to the world on your website.
 The domain name is the name people use to visit your website: the www.example.com part.

 Think of it this way: the Internet is a large room filled with filing cabinets; on each cabinet drawer, there is reference number.
 You pay your web host to provide access to one of the drawers.
-Your rental of that drawer and access to the room are part of your hosting plan.
+Your rental of that drawer and access to the room are part of your website hosting plan.
 You provide the files that go in the drawer; this is your content.
 The reference number on the outside of the drawer is how you or anyone else finds those files in the huge room; this is your domain name.

-After you create a website, however, you will need to DO something with your site.
-You will want it to be easy to update and change your content, and you want people to find your site easily.
+After you create a website, however, you will need to DO something with your website.
+You will want it to be easy to update and change your content, and you want people to find your website easily.
 This is where a Content Management System (CMS) is nice.
 A CMS allows you to add, change, remove, and update your content and how your website looks easily, without having to worry about HOW it all works.
 To return to our filing cabinet analogy, a CMS is the hanging folders in your drawer that keep your files neat and organized; you can easily change the files inside the folders without losing the overall structure and design.
 The most popular (and FREE) CMS currently in use is WordPress.
-Once your site is up and organized, you will want to market your site so others can more easily find it.
+Once your website is up and organized, you will want to market your website so others can more easily find it.
 WordPress also has features that make this easy to set up and automate.